 Tent Camping at Aspen Meadows

-If you’re planning to visit during the warmer months, tent camping is a great way to experience nature and Golden Gate Canyon State Park.
+If you’re planning to visit during the warmer months, tent camping is a great way to experience nature at Golden Gate Canyon State Park.
 If you wish to leave the RV behind, Aspen Meadows is the perfect place to stay, as this is a tent-only campground.
 There are 35 sites to choose from, and you’ll have access to a water pump and vault toilets.
-You’ll also have a picnic table and fire ring at each site.
+You’ll also have a picnic table and fire ring at each site so that you can enjoy the great outdoors from the comfort of your campsite.
 There are even two sites that can accommodate horses if you’ve brought them.

 Harmsen Ranch Guest House